xia0nan/xia0nan.github.io/_posts/2019-11-18-almost-year-end.md

 This year I decided to finally pick up my piano classes.
 What's more, there is a piano school 50m away from my place.
 The teacher was asking me to try ABRSM grade 7.
 But I'm too tired to make another commitment.
 Better to keep it fun.

 These are the 2 songs I would like to master in next year.
-* Piano Sonata No. 8 in C minor, Op.
+* *Piano Sonata No. 8 in C minor, Op.
 13 III.
-Rondo: Allegro
+Rondo: Allegro*
-* Prelude and Fugue in C minor, BWV 847
+* *Prelude and Fugue in C minor, BWV 847*

 And by the very end of next year, hopefully, I can start this one:
-* Chopin: Fantaisie-impromptu in C-Sharp Minor, Op.
-66
+* *Chopin: Fantaisie-impromptu in C-Sharp Minor, Op.
+66*

 I believe now and then you should stop and think about long term goals.
 My next year top priority would still be work and study.
-But apart from that, instead of more sidetrack studies, I would like to try to get some Kaggle exposure and tech sharing.
-Use Medium to replicate SOTA results would be a good start, eventually, I'd also like to try a publication.
+But apart from that, instead of more sidetrack studies, I would like to try to get some **Kaggle** exposure and **tech sharing**.
+Use **Medium** to replicate SOTA results would be a good start, eventually, I'd also like to try a **publication**.
 May need some help from Prof on this part.

+Data Science is an exhausted journey, I believe the best way through is to keep it fun.

 ### Travel

-I need to list it separately since I've been spending too much on this category.
+> I need to list it separately since I've been spending too much on this category.

 Time | Destinations | Notes
 --- | --- | ---